 Near the downtown area is an upscale hotel you’ll want to visit – the Hilton Anatole.
 While there’s no need to be a hotel guest to experience the Christmas activities, guests are given guaranteed access, while non-guests must grab the limited amount of tickets available to the public.

 We’ve visited Christmas at the Anatole both as hotel guests and not, and it’s an incredible experience to add to your holiday.
-I will say that it has changed every single year we’ve attended, so I look forward to seeing what 2017 holds.
+I will say that it has changed every single year we’ve attended, so I look forward to seeing what this year holds.

 Highlights include a beloved Breakfast with Santa, train rides and more!
 Just a walk around the Anatole presents incredible photo opportunities for the whole family.
 We love seeing our favorite reindeer (above) each year.

 Geppetto’s Theatre is one event we love year-round, but it’s extra fun during the holidays.
 It’s a small theatre now built into the Anatole hotel, with all the charm you can imagine.

 We literally just visited for a birthday party and saw “The Little Mermaid”, but this holiday season, kids will delight in watching the performance of “Winter Wonderland”.

 Winter Wonderland features a cast of over 60 hand-carved marionettes, including the Winter Wizard, the North Pole dancing elves, the magic toys of Santa’s workshop and favorites like Rudolph and Frosty.
 The last time we went even Elsa made an appearance!

 Be sure to check out our visit in years past to Christmas at the Anatole.

 Located at the Hilton Anatole hotel in Dallas, the 2018-2019 event runs from November 23, 2018 – December 23, 2018.